NonzwakaziMgxaji/skyvue-weather-app/README.md

   - Users can enter the name of a city in the search bar and retrieve the current weather conditions, inluding temeperature, weather description, wind speed, humidity, and pressure.
 - Current location weather:
   - Users can retrieve weather conditions for their current location by clicking the current button.
 The app will access the user's geolocation data(with their permission) and provide the weather information accordingly.
-- Unit change:
+- Unit conversion:
   - Users have the option to display the temperature in Celcius or Fahrenheit and can change it as they please by clicking on either °C or °F.

 ## Future features

-- The project is still a work in progress
+The project is still a work in progress.
+Below are some of the features I will continue adding.

-- A settings feature to set the imperial and metric units for the different weather conditions.
+- A settings feature to set the imperial and metric units for the different weather conditions
+- Make the unit conversion apply to the hourly and daily forecast as well
-- For the hourly forecast to display the hour and temperature of every 3 hours (Example: 15:00, 18:00, 21:00. etc)
+- Make the hourly forecast display the hour and temperature of every 3 hours (Example: 15:00, 18:00, 21:00. etc)
 - A responsive design for the app to work well on different devices and screen sizes, to ensure a consistent user experience across desktop and mobile devices.

 ## Installation